fossasia/magic-epaper-app/PR_DESCRIPTION_Amitjoiya_185.md

 ### Overview
-This PR adds automatic logging of up to five annotated images before training starts.
-It helps verify that image–annotation alignment is correct.

-### Motivation
-Users often make mistakes in dataset setup.
-By logging a few samples automatically, this feature helps confirm that annotations and images match correctly.
+This PR re-submits the clean version of my previous contribution that adds a **"Custom" option** on the image screen (similar to Arduino).

-### Implementation
+### Features
-- Added logic in `on_train_start()`.
-- Randomly selects up to 5 annotated samples from `non_empty_train_annotations`.
-- Uses `visualize.plot_annotations()` to generate visualizations.
+- Added "Custom" option to image screen.
-- Logs images using the active experiment logger (Comet, WandB, or TensorBoard).
-- Code is simple and consistent with existing style.

-### Testing
-- Verified locally with different datasets.
-- Confirmed compatibility with all supported loggers.
+- Opens a configuration screen for:
+	- Custom screen size
+	- Display driver/SDK
+	- Color selection
+	- Activity type

 ### Notes
-Only relevant code changes are included.
+- Only relevant changes are included.
-No formatting or unrelated files modified.
+- No formatting or unrelated file modifications.
+- All code written manually following project conventions.

+Thank you for the feedback earlier — I’ve created this clean PR as requested.